How to Style Your Brand Part 5: Reviewing creative work / Fiona Humberstone

 Avoid getting personal or too emotional.
 Designers are creative beings and always work best when supported rather than put under pressure.
 Making them feel bad or telling them how disappointed you are isn’t going to help you get what you want, so take a deep breath, sleep on it and try and work out why it isn’t resonating with you.

-This article was taken from my bestselling book How to Style Your Brand available now.
+This article was taken from my bestselling book How to Style Your Brand (external link) which is available now.

 Great advice from Hiscox Business Insurance customer Fiona Humberstone.
 If you enjoyed this, check out the rest of the tutorial series: